 - Work closely with Staff Attorneys and clients to investigate, develop, and litigate cases.

 - Participate in the full range of tasks involved in complex litigation, including factual investigation, legal research, discovery, briefing, witness preparation, and oral advocacy.

-- As the attorney gains experience, typically her or his case load will include both cases for which he or she has primary responsibility under the supervision of a Staff Attorney, and cases on which he or she works in a supporting role with Staff Attorneys.
+- As associate attorneys gain experience, their case load will typically include both cases for which they have primary responsibility under the supervision of a Staff Attorney, and cases on which they work in a supporting role with Staff Attorneys.

 The Associate Attorney position is a three-year positions.
 This position helps attorneys develop into thoughtful, professional, and effective advocates skilled in the various phases of public interest litigation.
 Associate attorneys often move into other positions within Earthjustice or with other public interest organizations.

 - Law school graduate and admitted to, or willing to apply for admission to, the Washington State Bar.